What Features Should Every Pump Cover Have?

 The features every pump cover must have include: climate control, easy access, proper piping penetrations, protection against theft, vandalism and the elements, and noise reduction.

 A pump cover can come in many different shapes and sizes.
 They also protect a variety of pumps with different capabilities.
-You may need a pump cover for a booster pump in a fire fighting system, hydraulic pumps that push fluids, and even water booster pumps.
+You may need a pump cover for a booster pump, hydraulic pumps that push fluids, and even water booster pumps.
 Despite their differences, one thing they all have in common is the need for a pump cover with these six must-have features.

 Your pump cover should not only provide easy access to your booster pump, but it should also protect it, and hopefully extend the pump’s life.
 Leaving a pump and their control panels in the open creates an opportunity for thieves, and exposing it to the elements allows Mother Nature to cause all sorts of problems.